mikeroyal/dotNET-Guide/README.md

 [Hangfire](https://www.hangfire.io/) is an easy way to perform background job processing in your .NET and .NET Core applications with no Windows Service or Task Scheduler required.

-[React Native Windows](https://microsoft.github.io/react-native-windows/) is a ramework for building native Windows apps with React.
+[React Native Windows](https://microsoft.github.io/react-native-windows/) is a framework for building native Windows apps with React.
 [React Native](https://reactnative.dev/) is a framework developed by Facebook that enables you to build world-class application experiences on native platforms using a consistent developer experience based on JavaScript and React.

 [ReactiveUI](https://reactiveui.net/) is a composable, cross-platform model-view-viewmodel framework for all .NET platforms that is inspired by functional reactive programming, which is a paradigm that allows you to abstract mutable state away from your user interfaces and express the idea around a feature in one readable place and improve the testability of your application.